rafalaranja/ai_smr/README.md

+This project was developed during a hackathon that me (Jorge) and Rafael participated in that lasted 48h.

 Problem scenario:

 As asmr enjoyers and big content consumers ourselfs, we came across a challenge that didn't quite have a solution yet,